pineapple86/API-PTIRK/README.md

 # PTIRK
-- Code for ``Identifying Relevant API Knowledge from API tutorial and Stack Overflow with Prompt Tuning``
+- Code for ``Using Prompt Tuning to Identify Relevant API Knowledge from API Tutorial and Stack Overflow``

 ## Quick Start